t4top/mina-offline-util/README.md

 node index.js
 ```

 - The app will show an interactive CLI that will guide you through the steps.
 Follow the prompts and enter appropriate values.
+Above gif image is a sample screen capture of the CLI in action.

 - Copy the output JSON of the script to your online computer using a USB stick.